 First and foremost, be gentle with the person who has entrusted you with their disclosure.
-Keep in mind that this may be the first time they have ever told someone about their experience, and they trust you enough to see them at their most vulnerable.
+This may be the first time they have ever told someone about their experience and they trust you enough to see them at their most vulnerable.
+It is therefore important to acknowledge the disclosure.
+Say: "Thank you for trusting me enough to share this with me."